Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Results

-To better illustrate this connection, it is instructive to investigate a simple 2-dimensional toy model, see \Cref{fig:toy-example}, which exhibits many aspects of the memorization-generalization transition.
-Imagine that the training data lies on a unit circle.
-We are interested in exploring how the shape of the energy function (\ref{eq:DenseAM}) changes as the number of training data points increases.
+\textbf{Toy Model.} An instructive example, which can reinforce the energy connection between Eqs.~(\ref{eq:energy-diffusion}) and (\ref{eq:DenseAM}), can be shown via a simple 2-dimensional toy model exhibiting many aspects of the memorization-to-generalization transition.
+Imagine that the training data lies on a unit circle, see Fig.~(\ref{fig:toy-example}).
+We are interested in exploring how the shape of $E^\text{DM}$ (\ref{eq:DenseAM}) changes as the number of training data points increases.
+Consider the case when the number of training data points is infinite or $K \rightarrow \infty$.
+Using Eq. (\ref{eq:DenseAM}), the energy of this toy model can be derived as